raphael1688dev/home-assistant-addons/dhcp_ipv6_server/DOCS.md

 The MAC address of the client device.

+#### Option: `hosts.client_id`

+The Client ID of the client device.

 #### Option: `hosts.ip`

-The IP address you want the DHCP server to assign.
+The IPv6 address you want the DHCP server to assign.

+#### Option: `hosts.extra`

+Here you can add additional configuration regarding the hosts, followed by a semicolumn.

 ## Support